 Q: Do dental plans for seniors cover follow up visits?

 A: If you’ve had a major dental procedure chances are you will want or need to go for a follow up visit to ensure everything is okay.
 Some dental plans for seniors will cover these visits.
 Some will not.
 In most cases, it’s a matter of getting what you pay for.
 If you shell out for a top-of-the-line dental plan, follow ups will probably be covered.
 If yours is a basic plan, chances are follow ups will not be covered.

 Q: If I decide to cancel my dental insurance will it harm my credit score?

 A: This is a good question because all kinds of things can have an adverse effect on your credit score.
 If you never filed a claim, or left part of a balance unpaid, then it is unlikely cancelling your insurance would harm your credit score.
 Even if you cancelled the policy by not paying the monthly premium.
 But if you want to cancel your policy, don’t just let it lapse.
 Call the company and tell them.
 It will save you potential hassles down the line.

 Q: Do dental plans for seniors cover dentures?

-Dental plans for seniors are an important component of any comprehensive healthcare coverage.
-Having a good dental plan can help an elderly individual fend off an array of potentially serious health conditions including type II diabetes, heart disease, oral cancer, pneumonia and even dementia.
+Dental plans for seniors are an important component of comprehensive healthcare coverage.
+Having a good dental plan can help an elderly individual fend off an array of potentially serious health conditions, including type II diabetes, heart disease, oral cancer, pneumonia, and even dementia.
 So any debate about the cost of such a plan needs to be weighed against these important benefits.

 For cpoe.org’s #1 recommended dental plan for seniors, click here.